CorvidLabs/swift-pinata/README.md

 ## License

-Pinata is available under the MIT license.
+SwiftPinata is available under the MIT license.
 See the LICENSE file for more info.